Chapter 29: AI Governance and CI/CD Integration

 Mandatory Code Review

-Rule: All AI-generated code must be reviewed by a human before merge.
+Rule: All medium- and high-risk AI-generated code requires human review before merge.

 Implementation: